yulingo-ringo/mates_profile/README.md

-# mates profile
+# What is mates profile?

-Ruby on Rails + Slack API
+Slackbot made with Ruby on Rails + Slack API

+It regularly post Messages to DM in a workspace and send the replies to web server